BooKey-com-ua/bookey-grid/readme.md

-# BooKey Table plug-in
+# BooKey Table plugin

-A WordPress plug-in that provides hourly based booking table on your WordPress website.
+A plugin that provides hourly based booking table on your WordPress website.

 ## Compatibility with WordPress versions

 **The current version of the plugin (on the `master` branch) works only with versions higher 5.2**.

-For a lower version please try it on your `risk`.
+For a lower version please try it on your own **risk**.

 ## Compilation